seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Lord Lucius and Lucullus? hum!

 **TIMON**
-Go you, sir, to the senators–
+Go you, sir, to the senators--
 Of whom, even to the state's best health, I have
-Deserved this hearing–bid 'em send o' the instant
+Deserved this hearing--bid 'em send o' the instant
-A thousand talents to me.
+A thousand talents to me. /

 **FLAVIUS**
-I have been bold–
+/ I have been bold--
-For that I knew it the most general way–
+For that I knew it the most general way--
 To them to use your signet and your name;
 But they do shake their heads, and I am here
-No richer in return.
+No richer in return. /

 **TIMON**
-Is't true? can't be?
+/ Is't true? can't be?

 **FLAVIUS**
 They answer, in a joint and corporate voice,
 That now they are at fall, want treasure, cannot
-Do what they would; are sorry–you are honourable,–
+Do what they would; are sorry--you are honorable,--
-But yet they could have wish'd–they know not–
+But yet they could have wish'd--they know not--
-Something hath been amiss–a noble nature
+Something hath been amiss--a noble nature
-May catch a wrench–would all were well–'tis pity;–
+May catch a wrench--would all were well--'tis pity;--
 And so, intending other serious matters,
 After distasteful looks and these hard fractions,
 With certain half-caps and cold-moving nods
-They froze me into silence.
+They froze me into silence. /

 **TIMON**
-You gods, reward them!
+/ You gods, reward them!
 Prithee, man, look cheerly.
 These old fellows
 Have their ingratitude in them hereditary:
 Their blood is caked, 'tis cold, it seldom flows;